 “We really don’t [recommend that candidates apply in any specific round].
 We model to admit the same quality of students in each round, so it’s not as though there’s an advantage to applying in one round versus another.
 We have three rounds, and we’re also part of the Consortium for Graduate Study in Management, so we do receive applications that come in through the consortium and that are referred to us.
 But in terms of our three direct application rounds, like a lot of schools, we counsel people that if they can avoid the third round, they should try to do that.
 That’s not because it’s inherently any more difficult, but just because it’s more variable.
 It depends on how many people have already been accepted into the class in the first two rounds, so you just don’t know.
 It could be more than we were expecting, or it could be less.
 It’s that uncertainty that can make it more challenging.
 The main piece of advice we give everybody is to apply when you have your strongest application ready.
 Don’t rush to get it in earlier if it’s going to be less strong.
-And especially between rounds one and two, as I said, we model so that the quality of people we’re admitting stays constant throughout, so there’s no advantage in applying in one round versus another.” – Bruce DelMonico, Assistant Dean for Admissions, Yale School of Management
+And especially between Rounds 1 and 2, as I said, we model so that the quality of people we’re admitting stays constant throughout, so there’s no advantage in applying in one round versus another.” – Bruce DelMonico, Assistant Dean and Director of Admissions, Yale School of Management

 “[We] get about a third of our applications in Round 1, about 55% in Round 2, and the remainder in Round 3. … We encourage people to submit their application when they feel that they offer their best possible applications. … So, if you can get everything lined up and completed and you feel really good about it … then I would encourage you to apply in Round 1.
-But if it takes you a bit longer, and you want to take the time to look at your application again and maybe have somebody else look at it, then Round 2 is fine, too.” – Soojin Kwon, Managing Director of Admissions, University of Michigan Ross School of Business
+But if it takes you a bit longer, and you want to take the time to look at your application again and maybe have somebody else look at it, then Round 2 is fine, too.” – Soojin Kwon, Managing Director of Full-Time MBA Admissions and Program, University of Michigan Ross School of Business